JovicicLazar/smooth-life/README.md

 ```bash
 ../smooth_life_gpu preset_name.json
 ```
 NOTE!
-You can create your own presets, just add them to /presets/gpu_presets folder and just pass preset name as an argument when running the code.
+You can create your own presets, just add them to /presets/gpu_presets folder and just pass preset name as an argument when running the code Or  you can mess with the terminal presets just save them and run the code.